 Performances and Tours

-Over the years, the William & Mary Middle Eastern Music Ensemble has been invited to perform up and down the Mid Atlantic Region for a wide variety of community organizations and educational institutions including the Marhaba Club of the Tidewater Arab American community, SERMEISS: The Southeast Regional Association of Middle East and Islamic Scholars, MACSEM: The Mid-Atlantic Chapter of the Society for Ethnomusicology, The University of Virginia, Duke University, The University of Pittsburgh, Georgetown University, the Thomas Jefferson Memorial Church, and The Prism in Charlottesville, VA.
+Over the years, the William & Mary Middle Eastern Music Ensemble has been invited to perform up and down the Mid Atlantic Region for a wide variety of community organizations and educational institutions including the Marhaba Club of the Tidewater Arab American community, SERMEISS: The Southeast Regional Association of Middle East and Islamic Scholars, MACSEM: The Mid-Atlantic Chapter of the Society for Ethnomusicology, The University of Virginia, Wake Forest University, Salisbury University, Duke University, The University of Pittsburgh, Georgetown University, the Thomas Jefferson Memorial Church, and The Prism in Charlottesville, VA.
 In Washington DC, the ensemble has performed at the Smithsonian Institution and in collaboration with the Spanish Embassy and the William & Mary in Washington Program.
-In the Williamsburg area, the Ensemble performs regularly for the Occasion for the Arts, the James City and York County school systems, various churches in the region, and countless events on the campus of the College of William & Mary, such as Family Weekend, Earth Day, the Critchfield Conference, and for various guests and dignitaries visiting the College from the Middle East region.
+In the Williamsburg area, the Ensemble performs regularly for the Occasion for the Arts, the James City and York County school systems, various churches in the region, and countless events on the campus of William & Mary, such as Family Weekend, Earth Day, the various conferences, and for various guests and dignitaries visiting the W&M from the Middle East region.

-The ensemble has done a number of interesting collaborative projects.
-For example, in 2006, the ensemble sponsored a workshop with the faculty ensemble of the Edward Said National Conservatory from Palestine and performed some of their works in Washington D.C.
-The traditional music of Iraq was the focus of the ensemble's work during the Spring 2007 and 2013 seasons when the group worked with Amir ElSaffar, an Iraqi American who has devoted his career to salvaging Iraqi music in the face of cultural genocide.
+The ensemble has done a number of interesting collaborative projects including hosting a 3 week residency with two musicians from Paris, as well as twice hosting musicians from Morocco.
+We regularly perform for the Hampton Roads Refugee Resettlement Holiday Party and have riased significant funds for that organization through our concert activities.
+The ensemble has sponsored workshops at the W&M Washington Center, for example with the faculty ensemble of the Edward Said National Conservatory from Palestine.
+The traditional music of Iraq has been the focus of the ensemble's seasons more than once with Amir ElSaffar, an Iraqi American who has devoted his career to salvaging Iraqi music in the face of cultural genocide.
 The ensemble presented a major concert in Washington D.C. sponsored by the Embassy of Spain with the theme "Andalusia: Cultural Crossroads."
 The concert included traditional Arab and Spanish-Mediterranean repertoire along with several traditional Sephardic pieces sung by guest vocalist cantor, Ramon Tasat.
 Composer Duncan Nielson and painter Liz Gill created a multi-media musical narrative for the ensemble with slide show and live narrator entitled "Fierefiz," which the ensemble presented in 2006.
-The ensemble has also worked with Sami Abu Shumays, director of the New York-based Zikryat for a Valentine's Day concert featuring "Songs of Love."
-More recently, the ensemble hosted a two-week residency with Nasreddine Chaabane and Amina Bensaad of Oujda, Morocco, colleagues of ensemble member and Assistant Professor of Anthropology Jonathan Glasser.
-The ensemble is the first in the United States to study and perform Omani music and to host Omani musicians, as a result of Anne Rasmussen's recent fieldwork (since 2010) in the Sultanate of Oman.
+The ensemble has also worked with Sami Abu Shumays, director of the New York-based Zikryat, and with world reknown musicians A.J.
+Racy and Simon Shaheen.
+We have been fortunate to work with Nasreddine Chaabane and Amina Bensaad of Oujda, Morocco, both in the US and in Morocco, who are colleagues of ensemble member and Professor of Anthropology Jonathan Glasser.
+The ensemble is the first in the United States to study and perform Omani music and to host Omani musicians, as a result of Anne Rasmussen's fieldwork in the Sultanate of Oman.

 The William & Mary Middle Eastern Music Ensemble has released two CDs which are available from Director Anne Rasmussen for $10.00.